vergiliu/track_progress/README.md

         +  grow for web: lifetime value (LTV), how much will they spend from get/keep/grow, we must have LTV > CAC
         + ideally LTV should be (much) higher than CAC
 + on: 6 Nov 2012 - Lecture 6.1
+    + Common mistakes
+        + revenue stream *IS NOT* the price, and a lower price than competition is not necessary needed
+        + it must be driven by the customers
+        + *pricing must be based on value and not cost*, customer should feel that
+    + Revenue stream: the _strategy_ of the company to generate _cash_ from each customer segment
+        + each revenue stream may get different pricing tactics
+    + Pricing: the tactics used to set the prices
+        + fixed: value based on customer segment, based on volume, cost + mark-update
+        + dynamic: negotiable, based on yield, auctions
+        + depending on your customers, get out of the building :)
+    + Fee: proportional to the usage of the service / flat fee to access to service / licensing - fee for use IP
++ on: 7 Nov 2012 - Lecture 6.10
+    + Market types affects pricing
+        + how will the competition react, can we undercut them?
+        + what are their costs
+    + Single/multi-sided market: e.g. Google - cares about users first, revenues second
+        + for a physical channel, go for both at the same time
+        + for multi-sided market, talk to the _payers_ not only the users
+    + "revenue first" companies - focusing on revenue more than others
+    + "Hockey stick" - startups in a new market, flat revenue initially, then after an inflexion point, exponential growth
+        + 1st year bump - due to early adopters
+    + "draw the diagram" on how you'll be making money
+    + key revenue model questions
+        + what are the customers paying for and how is easy is for them to keep paying
+        + _don't put all features in the initial product_ (packaging)
+        + estimate the market size: CAC, LTV, how many units will you selling
+    + get feedback from customers 100 web / 10 non-web
++ on:11 Nov 2012 - Lecture 7.1 - Partners
 + Reading recommendations:
     + Startup Owner's Manual
     + Business Model Generation